 Eligible employees may contribute their own savings to GMF's defined contribution retirement program immediately upon hire.
-During the year ended May 31, 2016, GMF contributed an amount equal to 3% of a participant's annual salary up to the Social Security wage limit, and matched participant savings up to 7% of their annual compensation.
-Retirement expense was approximately \$441,844 for the year ended May 31, 2016.
-Employer contributions for employees hired after January 1, 2014, vest over a five-year schedule.
+During the year ended May 31, 2017, GMF contributed an amount equal to 3% of a participant's eligible annual salary and matched participant savings up to 7% of their annual compensation.
+Retirement expense was approximately \$371,150 for the year ended May 31, 2017.
+Employer matching contributions for employees hired after January 1, 2014, vest over a five-year schedule.